 The construction techniques used to build your outdoor cabinetry are just as important as the materials used.
 Werever uses the best construction techniques in the industry.
 With thousands of satisfied customers in all 50 states and beyond, our methods have been tested and proven in every climate for years and years.
 Nobody has built more outdoor cabinetry than Werever.
 Our experience has given us the time to perfect our methods and give our customers the best outdoor cabinetry available anywhere.
 Here are some important factors to consider when shopping for outdoor cabinetry:

 Werever Has THE Strongest Joints

 Werever has engineered a proprietary way of joining High Density Polyethylene.
-This method gives cabinetry strength through the entire seam, not “points” of fastening that would happen with screws or bolts.
-Plus, this method allows the material to expand and contract with temperature changes, creating a very secure, snug joint that also has some forgiveness.
+This method gives outdoor cabinetry strength through the entire seam, not “points” of fastening that would happen with screws or bolts.
+This method allows the material to expand and contract with temperature changes, creating a very secure, snug joint that also has some forgiveness.